Kelmar/Tokamak/Source/Tokamak.Mathematics/README.md

 ```

 ### Wrap functions
-You can use the Warp and WrapF functions to wrap a float or double around to some arbitrary minimum/maximum values.
+You can use the Warp and WrapF functions to wrap a float or double around to some arbitrary maximum value.
 ```csharp
 float angle = MathX.WrapF(v, 359); // Keep a value between 0 and 359
 ```